 • Unusual fatigue

 • Follow your treatment plan.
-Take your medications as prescribed, such as blood pressure medications, blood thinners and aspirin.
+Take prescribed medications consistently.

 Corporate Health Fairs Offers…